-Having worked with BraytonHughes Design Studios before for their original home twenty years ago, the deWildes enlisted their help again to refresh this 8,000 sq ft townhouse that was built in 1909, including an addition of a striking central rotunda and stairway that connects the three main stories.
+Having worked with BraytonHughes Design Studios before for their original home twenty years ago, the homeowners enlisted their help again to refresh this 8,000 sq ft townhouse that was built in 1909, including an addition of a striking central rotunda and stairway that connects the three main stories.

 Scroll through the gallery to see more of the home's classic features:

 "While the house had a rotunda-like space with a stairway connecting the three levels, it was too large without a particular purpose beyond providing sheer volume and bringing in natural light," shares the team at BraytonHughes.
-The deWildes wanted to redesign the space to evoke a sense of arrival and grandeur that is suited for the Winged Figure Ascending sculpture by internationally celebrated DeStaebler.
+The homeowners wanted to redesign the space to evoke a sense of arrival and grandeur that is suited for the Winged Figure Ascending sculpture by internationally celebrated DeStaebler.

 To resolve the design without undertaking major spine surgery to the building, BraytonHughes incorporated a self-supporting sub-structure into the design, transforming the set of rectangular skylights into an ‘oculus’ to befit a centralised rotunda.
 Selective accent-artificial lighting, hand-troweled plaster walls, and a rebuilt balustrade with matching steps to add to the beauty and drama of the remodelled space.